whatisnuclear/website/waste.md

 A different form of geologic repository, called a deep borehole, has been proposed by scientists since the 1950s, and has recently gotten much more attention due to advances in drilling techniques.
-Deep boreholes involve drilling a hole about 5000 meter deep and stacking the spent fuel assemblies there before capping it off.
+Deep boreholes involve drilling a hole about 5000 meters deep and stacking the spent fuel assemblies there before capping it off.
 By going ~10x deeper than traditional repository designs, the material is likely to be extra isolated from the biosphere for extra time.